emilyrose/ravejs/README.md

 It would be nice to have frequent informal meetups in a comfortable space where we can: hack on music technology; practice music performances; and, most importantly, begin to build a community around music hacking in the Bay area.

-Informal meetups would culminate in a series of more formal (I'm picturing tuxedos) Rave.JS Symposium :tm:.
+Informal meetups would culminate in a series of more formal (I'm picturing tuxedos) DanceJS Symposium :tm:.
  * events would have awesome speakers, from the community, and from the music industry.
- * hands on workshops, e.g., hack on the lighting system for the rave following the talk.
+ * hands on workshops, e.g., hack on the lighting system for the dance following the talk.

-## Raves
+## DanceJS

-A Rave.js Symposium :tm: culminates in a Rave:
+A DanceJS Symposium :tm: culminates in a Dance:
  * it would be a time for people within the community to show off their performances, which they’ve been perfecting throughout the informal meetups.
  * it would also be a time for people within the community to show off their music-oriented hacking projects: experimental ways to collaborate on music, experimental controllers., etc.
  * In a perfect world we’ll manage to combine these various creative ideas with a fun cohesive performance, which gets people moving on the dance floor.